-- An ability to perform operations on discrete structures such as sets, functions, relations, and sequences.. - An ability to construct proofs using direct proof, proof by contradiction, proof by cases, and mathematical induction. - An ability to demonstrate the ability to solve problems using counting techniques and combinatorics in the context of discrete probability. - An ability to solve problems involving recurrence relations and generating functions.
+- ٠ An ability to perform operations on discrete structures such as sets, functions, relations, and sequences.. - An ability to construct proofs using direct proof, proof by contradiction, proof by cases, and mathematical induction. - An ability to demonstrate the ability to solve problems using counting techniques and combinatorics in the context of discrete probability. - An ability to solve problems involving recurrence relations and generating functions.

-Approved by the Academic Council at its 6th Meeting held on 13.05.2017
+Amended by the BoS and approved by the Academic Council at its 9th Meeting held on 14.04.2018